Parity biases in partitions and restricted partitions: Acknowledgements

 \section{Acknowledgements}

+Authors would like to thank the anonymous referees for helping to improve the first version of the paper.
 The first author would like to acknowledge that the research was funded by the Austrian Science Fund (FWF): W1214-N15, project DK6.
 The last author is partially supported by the Leverhulme Trust Research Project Grant RPG-2019-083 and thanks Prof. Michael Schlosser (Vienna) for suggesting to look at parity biases in partitions with restrictions on the parts.